aryanmitta1/Rogue-Launch-Control/README.md

 ## Features

-GUI can monitor pressure in real time with a live graph (currently, it's random numbers).
+GUI can monitor pressure in real time with a live graph .
 There is a display for apogee, height, velocity, and flight time as well (let me know if I should add more).
 There is a color-coded status for system readiness.
 10Hz update frequency (100ms intervals).
+Currently, only pressure is implemented to be read from an actual input stream from a receiver microcontroller.
+The other values are set to be random until input for those values is implemented.

+This python program expects a specific format of Serial input from a receiver microcontroller which actually sends and receives data from the rocket.
+(ex: OUTPUT: 100,200,300 where the first value gets taken as pressure, second and third as coordinates).
+This program is reponsible for parsing the receiver's serial output and displaying the telemtry data nicely.

 Features:
 - Pressure vs Time graph